-Becky Sherman, The Squire Farm, Chapel Lawn, Bucknell, Shropshire.
+Becky and Peter Sherman, The Squire Farm, Chapel Lawn, Bucknell, Shropshire.
 SY7 0BW

 Shropshire, South Shropshire, Clun, Ludlow, Knighton, Offas Dyke, Marches, Leominster, Presteigne, Bucknell, Long Mynd, Craven Arms, Bishops Castle, Chapel Lawn, Bucknell, Brampton Bryan, Leintwardine, Newcastle, Anchor, Kington